 The STDF organized an information session on the P-IMA framework on the margins of the SPS Committee on 16 March 2016.

-Ms Delilah Cabb (Belize Agricultural Health Authority) shared Belize's experience with the P-IMA framework.
+Delilah Cabb (Belize Agricultural Health Authority) shared Belize's experience with the P-IMA framework.
 This work enabled stakeholders to identify the real costs attached to some SPS capacity building options, direct investments to areas with best returns, and identify new sources of funding nationally for some SPS capacity-building needs.
-Ms Cabb highlighted how the P-IMA framework complemented the use of sector-specific SPS capacity evaluation tools (developed by OIE, IPPC and IICA) in Belize, and underscored the importance of involving national SPS experts.
-Based on Belize's successful experience, Ms Cabb provided useful feedback to delegates that may be interested in the applying P-IMA to prioritize SPS capacity building needs in their countries.
+She highlighted how the P-IMA framework complemented the use of sector-specific SPS capacity evaluation tools (developed by OIE, IPPC and IICA) in Belize, and underscored the importance of involving national SPS experts.
+Based on Belize's successful experience, she provided useful feedback to delegates that may be interested in the applying P-IMA to prioritize SPS capacity building needs in their countries.

 The STDF organized a workshop on "Prioritizing SPS Investments for Market Access" at the WTO in Geneva on 24-25 June 2013.

 The workshop facilitated a review of existing work to prioritize SPS investments for market access in developing countries, using the MCDA approach.
 Developing country experts shared useful feedback on the experiences and lessons learned in their countries.
 Several recommendations were made by participants to further improve the tool and guide possible future work by the STDF.

 Mozambique MCDA presentation

 Uganda MCDA Presentation

 Use of MCDA by USAID

 Vietnam MCDA Presentation

 Regional workshop for the Asia and the Pacific - 2012